jfparie/backlinking/README.md

 - On photo-website <a href="https://www.flickr.com/people/sanderovski/.nl" target="_blank">Flickr</a>, the profile of a Dutch radio DJ is used to backlink to Upmention's website.
 Click on the website mentioned: flowdown.nl.
 - The Swhalian Wikipedia page about <a href="https://sw.wikipedia.org/wiki/Intaneti" target="_blank">Internet</a> is used to backlink to www.upmention.nl.
 Click on the link ’No cure no pay zoekmachine optimalisatie’ at the bottom of the page.

-Development of  the number of backlinks over time for 2/3 company websites is shown below.
+Development of the number of backlinks over time for djoser.nl and vattefall.nl are shown below.
 Source: <a href="https://ahrefs.com" target="_blank">www.ahrefs.com</a>.

 ## Djoser
 ![image](/images/Djoser_timeline.png)